2 Men Charged In Shooting That Killed One Armored Car Guard And Wounded Another, And With Later Shooting, Killing 2 Of Their Own Suspected Accomplices

 “Basically, this was, ‘There is no honor among thieves,’ and after the robberies and murder, they got into an altercation with each other – and two are deceased, and two are charged,” Brown said.

-One of the men suspected accomplices in that incident was identified as 21-year-old Naiqwon Harper of Englewood.
-The other man hasn’t been identified by the Cook County Medical Examiner’s office.
+The two suspected accomplices who were killed have been identified as 21-year-old Naiqwon Harper and 27-year-old George Holmes.
 Both were believed to be involved in the armored car attack along with Montgomery and Jennings.

 Meanwhile, someone called 911 and reported seeing two people running into a house on Saginaw Avenue.
 Officers surrounded the home and kept constant surveillance, and a SWAT Team was also called.